erland/socialmusicdiscovery/prototypes/ClientRCP_maven/smd-rcp-client-plugin/ReadMe.txt

 === DISCLAIMER ===

 These instructions are preliminary and temporary for the prototype.
+The setup for Eclipse 3.7 is not yet fully verified!

 Please feel free to correct errors or add missing info!

 === To Build and Run from command line ===